These two-day courses offer a unique learning experience on paper machine

 workers, training and development staff.

-The attendees divide into two teams to perform four tasks on
+The attendees divide into teams to perform tasks on

 the machine.
-The two teams will rotate between the machine and the
+The teams will rotate between the machine and the

 discuss their observations and experiences with the facilitator and plan

 The Wisconsin Institute for Sustainable Technology (WIST) organizes these courses.
 UWSP Paper Science and Chemical Engineering Faculty serve as instructors.